Myles Kenlock: Colchester United (loan)

 On 20 January 2022, having made only two appearances for Ipswich during the season, all of which came in the EFL Trophy, Kenlock joined Colchester United on loan for the rest of the 2021–22 season.
 He made his debut two days later where he scored his first senior goal in a 3–0 win over Salford City.

 On 5 May 2022, Ipswich confirmed that Kenlock would be released following the expiration of his contract, ending his 8-year association with the club.

 Barrow

 On 4 August 2022, Kenlock joined League Two side Barrow on a free transfer.

 Aldershot Town

 On 10 March 2023, Kenlock signed for National League club Aldershot Town on a contract till the end of the season.

 Ebbsfleet United

 On 31 October 2023, Kenlock joined National League side Ebbsfleet United.

 Barnet

 On 24 June 2024, Kenlock joined National League side Barnet on a three-year deal.
+He scored one goal in 44 games in his first season, but after sustaining a knee injury, he did not play at all in his second season.
+The Bees announced that Kenlock was to leave the club at the end of the 2025-26 campaign, but he trained with the club in 2026-27 pre-season and, on 3 August 2026, it was announced that he had signed a new one-year deal with Barnet.